SNU-DRL/DRCPO/README.md

-# DR.CPO

-This is the official PyTorch implementation of DR.CPO.
+# DR.CPO: Diversified and Realistic 3D Augmentation via Iterative Construction, Random Placement, and HPR Occlusion(AAAI-2023)

+This repository provides a Official PyTorch implementation of our AAAI 2023 paper ***DR.CPO: Diversified and Realistic 3D Augmentation via Iterative Construction, Random Placement, and HPR Occlusion.***

+* AAAI 2023 paper(will be made available)
+* arXiv version(will be made available)

 The all implementation for the baseline networks as well as the augmentation methods is based on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).